 Users experience the error message “ERR_ADDRESS_UNREACHABLE” when they are unable to access certain websites on their computers.
 It should be mentioned beforehand that this issue can be either on your side or at the server side.

-If the problem is at your side, the router or your internet settings are mostly in fault.
+If the problem is on your side, the router or your internet settings are mostly in fault.
 If the issue is on the server’s side, the server might not be accepting the requests on the required port addresses.
 This is a very generic issue and if the issue is at the client’s side, it is mostly fixed instantly.

 What causes the error “ERR_ADDRESS_UNREACHABLE” in Google Chrome?

-The reasons why you might experience this error message when accessing websites on Google Chrome are but not limited to:
+The reasons why you might experience this error message when accessing websites on Google Chrome are but are not limited to:

 - Router issues: Your router might be in an error state which might be causing issues in submitting requests to the designated ports.

 - Proxy settings: If you are using a proxy connection when accessing websites, it will not be handling your requests properly.
 Disabling or enabling the proxy server according to the situation fixes the error.

 - Incorrect website access environment: If you are accessing a private address in a public network, you will receive the error message.

 - Sever issues: If you are the website owner and your users are not able to access the website, make sure that you are properly handling and entertaining the requests which are done at the proper ports.